Paul-Dempsey/pachde-hc-one/README.md

 Special thanks to Lippold Haken (and the Haken Audio team), for creating the Continuum.
 Lippold personally has provided generous support by sharing technical details that make this software possible.

+Beta testers are critical for success and covering the scenarios and hardware out there, and help me fill in the gaps on useful scenarios.

+Special thanks to these early adopters:

+- Richard Kram
+- António Machado

+Let me know how it's going for you, even if you haven't found any issues.

 ## Building